-12) Don’t stop for anyone who is standing around and approaches you randomly with a, “My friend!
+12) Don’t stop for anyone who is standing around and approaches you randomly saying, “My friend!
 Hello!
 You have a kind face.”

 13) Do get a suit tailor-made for you IF you are a fancy pants kind of person.

 Feeling like puttin’ on the ritz?
 Always dreamed of having a tailor-made outfit that fits you perfectly?
 Bangkok is one of the best and cheapest places in the world to get a fitted suit or outfit.
 They will take all of the measurements, let you pick out looks and fabrics, and you’ll be able to hit the Baiyoke Sky Tower in style.

 14) Don’t get a suit tailor-made for you in the tiny shops in areas like Khao San Road.

 If they promise a deal for $200-$300usd and 24hr turn around then it’ll be rubbish.
 You can find a shop that will charge the same or less in a non-touristy neighborhood run by an old Thai guy that’s been doing it for 70 years.
 He’ll take 4-7 days to complete it because he’ll get it right, and request multiple re-fittings so everything is perfect.
 It’ll be the best suit you’ve ever owned or will ever own.